bingzer/DbQuery/README.md

         @Override
         public void onCreate(IDatabase.Modeling modeling) {
-           // do the database modeling here..
+           // do the db modeling here..

            // this will create table PersonTable with Id and Name column modeling.add("PersonTable")